Cholangitis – Quick Consult

 • Blood cultures

 • Parenteral broad-spectrum antibiotics with coverage for gram-negative bacteria and enterococcus.
-Anaerobic coverage can be added in sick patients or patients who have had biliary tract instrumentation
+Anaerobic coverage can be added in sick patients or patients who have had biliary tract instrumentation.

 • Establishment of urgent biliary drainage for patients with: